imagej/imagej.github.io/_pages/2009-04-19_-_First_release_candidate_of_Fiji_Dresden-2009.md

 36. the 3D Viewer's 4D option can now load hyperstacks (thanks Benjamin Schmid)
 37. the 3D Viewer can do free\#hand recordings again, as well as convenience key bindings (thanks Benjamin Schmid)
 38. the Lasso/Blow Tool can optionally track dark lines, and actually respects the space/color ratio now
-39. lots of changes only relevant for developers (thanks to all\!)
+39. lots of changes only relevant for developers (thanks to all!)

 NOTE: as often, Johannes forgot to acknowledge himself :)